dshetty100/Amazon_Vine_Analysis/README.md

 Out of 50,516 nob-vine (unpaid) reviews, 25,300 (50.08%) were 5-star reviews.

 ## Summary
-What these numbers seems to suggest is that there is not strong bias **toward** five-star reviews from paid Amazon Vine reviewers.
-If anything, Vine reviews might show a tendency towards being more critical in their reviews.
-This conclusion could be further examined by looking at the distribution of all star-levels across paid and unpaid reviews.
-Also, for a more thorough analysis, this same meta-analysis should be conducted across a few different product catagories.
+The above results shows that there is not enough evidence to suggest that there is a bias toward five-star reviews from paid Amazon Vine reviewers.
+To arrive at a definitive conclusion it would be useful to carry out similar analysis for the paid and unpaid reviews accross a few different product categories.